Drug Supply/Possession Case Studies

-BG was charged with supply and possession of prohibited drug.
+Police charged BG with supply and possession of prohibited drug.
 BG has been diagnosed with number of health issues as a result of a tumour predisposition syndrome.
 We acted for BG who pled guilty for the two charges.
 The charge for supply was withdrawn by police after successful representation.
 The charge for possession resulted in an 18-month conditional release order without conviction for BG.

 LH was sentenced for two counts of supplying drugs on an ongoing basis.
 LH was on parole at the time of committing the offence.
 We represented LH who entered a plea of guilty for the two counts.
 His Honour did not consider it appropriate to commence the sentence from the time LH was arrested, and a 25% discount to sentencing was applied for early guilty plea.

 MWG was approached by an undercover policeman who befriended him and asked him for help in obtaining drugs.
 He took money from the undercover cop and used to buy cocaine for him.
-MWG was arrested and charged with supplying a prohibited drug.
+Police arrested MWG and charged him with supplying a prohibited drug.
 He pleaded guilty to the charge with the Local Court recording a conviction against him, sentencing him to a good behaviour bond and a fine.